How to Choose the Right Weighted Blanket: the Complete Buying Guide

 Here are your go-to guidelines for buying a weighted blanket, and avoid regrets.

-- 1 Choosing the perfect weight for your weighted blanket
+- 1 How heavy should your weighted blanket be?

 - 1.1 Is the 10% of body weight recommendation really adequate and comfortable?